ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 Generally, servers in the Privacy Pass ecosystem are entities whose primary function is to undertake the role of the `server` in
-{{draft-davidson-pp-protocol}}.
+{{?I-D.ietf-privacypass-protocol}}.
 To facilitate this, the server MUST hold a Privacy Pass protocol keypair at any given time.
 The server public key MUST be made available to all clients in such a way that key rotations and other updates are publicly visible.
 The server MAY also require